 Prior to becoming a patent agent, Rahjima was an IT systems analyst at one of the largest investment management companies.
 Her experience focused on providing strategic direction for deadline-sensitive projects in a highly regulated industry.
 Prior to becoming an IT systems analyst, Rahjima worked as a software engineer implementing financial systems technology.
 Rahjima has a B.S. in Computer Science and a minor in Mathematics from Jacksonville State University.
 Rahjima is registered to practice before the USPTO.

-Vineet is registered to practice before the U.S. Patent and Trademark Office.
+Steven is registered to practice before the U.S. Patent and Trademark Office.